 Annual General Meeting (AGM)

-The 47th Annual General Meeting (AGM) of Caring Families Aotearoa (New Zealand Family and Foster Care Federation Inc) was held on Wednesday 21 September 2022.
+The 48th Annual General Meeting (AGM) of Caring Families Aotearoa (New Zealand Family and Foster Care Federation Inc) was held on;

-Our next AGM will be will be in September 2023.
+Our next AGM will be in September 2024.

 Our Vision, Mission and Guiding Principles

 The Board at Caring Families Aotearoa is made up of 8 dynamic, professional volunteers.
 Each brings a wealth of experience from the foster care sector.
 They decide the strategic direction of Caring Families Aotearoa, so that we can grow and make sure more and more kids in care are able to reach their potential.

 Chairperson & Sector Specialist

 John’s background is in Regulatory Economics, Public Policy and Government Relations, for organisations as wide-ranging as the New Zealand Institute of Chartered Accountants and Social Service Providers Aotearoa.